alvin-ship-it/device-reading-api/README.md

 # Device Reading API

-A set of simple Restful APIs, implemented in Ruby on Rails that processes device readings and stores them in memory via `Rails.cache`, can be easily swapped for Redis or other distributed cache.
+A set of simple RESTful APIs built with Ruby on Rails processes device readings and caches them using Rails.cache.
+The current configuration uses the in-memory store: `config.cache_store = :memory_store, { size: 64.megabytes }`.

 It supports three endpoints: